andoneve/laurawadden.github.io/public/pages/tor-hidden-services-for-beginners.md

 pwd
 ```

 If you aren't familiar with 'pwd', this command returns the filepath of the directory you are currently in.
-It is helpful for copying filepaths into configuration files because typos are inevitable and are harder to find.
+It is helpful for copying filepaths into configuration files because typos are inevitable.

 Find and open your **nginx.conf** file.
 Remember that brew told us where it is:
 ```